Reopening Guide: Things to Do in Chicago This Weekend

 Catch a Cubs Game at Full Capacity

-Wrigley Field, home of the Chicago Cubs, welcomed fans back at full capacity starting Friday for the 1 p.m. game against the St. Louis Cardinals.
+Wrigley Field, home of the Chicago Cubs, welcomed fans back at full capacity Friday for the afternoon game against the St. Louis Cardinals.

 The Cubs will stay in Chicago this weekend, playing the Cardinals again Saturday at 6:15 p.m. and Sunday at 6:08 p.m.